dtcenter/METexpress/docs/Users_Guide/interface.rst

 The **Edit Legend** button allows users to customize the legend text for each curve.
 By default, the legend displays the curve label, followed by each of the curve parameters contributing to that plot trace.

+The **Filter Points** button allows users to hide certain points on the graph, for quality control, to increase the time interval between each point, etc.
+Users uncheck independent variable values that they wish to hide when the Filter Points Modal appears.

 The **Re-sample** button allows users to change the zoom level of the x-axis and then re-query the database with the new x-axis limits.
 This has two